sdgilley/learn-tools/README.md

     You'll need to set a GH_ACCESS_TOKEN environment variable before using auth-request.py.
 See https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens to create a token.
 Then add the token to an environment variable called GH_ACCESS_TOKEN.

-The following shortcut commands are available for Github merge and pr reports:
+These shortcut commands are available for Github merge and pr reports:

 ```bash
 ./merge.sh